pigottlaura/SSP-04-002-Assignment-01/README.md

 - App structure
     - Created using express-generator
-    - Some functionality (such as accordion menus etc) has been added using JQuery and JQuery, sourced through a CDN so as to reduce server load
+    - Some functionality (such as accordion menus etc) has been added using JQuery and JQuery UI, sourced through a CDN so as to reduce server load
 - Anyone that visits the app can
     - Create a new account (using a unique username)
     - Login to their account